mmaya/rails-simple-calendar/README.md

 ## Instructions

-The goal of this exercise is to create a demo RESTful application using Ruby&Rails.
+The goal of this exercise is to create a demo RESTful API (JSON only) using Ruby&Rails.

 ### The Task